An exclusive online leadership series for the public sector leaders of the future working in today’s volatile and uncertain times

 The masterclass will also explore where digital transformation process is heading.

-Led by: Professor Anne Tiernan (Dean (Engagement) and Director of the Policy Innovation Hub, Griffith University’s Griffith Business School)
+Led by: Professor Anne Tiernan (Professor of Politics and Dean of Engagement for the Griffith Business School, Griffith University)

 Summary: Policy implementation remains a stubborn problem for governments around the world.
 A litany of reviews and inquiries has revealed that too often, there is a gap: between promise and delivery, expectations and impact; and policy intent and practical realities.
 Policy failure can undermine public confidence and trust, as has been revealed during the COVID-19 crisis.
 In Australia and New Zealand, the pandemic has highlighted the imperative to draw on information, expertise, skills and resources across government, industry and community networks, and to mobilise them towards a shared purpose.
 It has also exposed the interdependencies at the heart of the public service and the urgent need to strengthen the nexus between policy, implementation and delivery.
 Join Professor Anne Tiernan as she draws on concepts, cases and lessons learned through practical experience in different policy settings, to bridge the implementation gap.
 You will consider implementation and opportunities the pandemic presents to systemically reimagine the work of policy and to build sustained connections to knowledge and insights to inform policy design, at the local service system and place level.